Themistoklis Tzimopoulos

 Themistoklis Tzimopoulos (Θεμιστοκλής Τζημόπουλος; born 20 November 1985) is a former professional footballer who played as a centre-back.
 Born in Greece, he represented New Zealand at international level.

 Club career

 Born in Kozani, Greece, Tzimopoulos began his professional career with Akratitos in December 2003, having previously signed as a trainee.
-He played for Akratitos in the Greek Super League, before joining Veria, as well as a brief loan spell at Kerkyra in 2008.
+He played for Akratitos in the Super League Greece, before joining Veria, as well as a brief loan spell at Kerkyra in 2008.
 He joined second division side Ethnikos Asteras for the 2009–10 season.

 In September 2010, Tzimopoulos signed a two-year contract with PAS Giannina.

 On 6 April 2017, Tzimopoulos had a surgery on the knee to restore meniscal tear suffered, and will naturally lose the remainder of the current season.
 On 2 May 2018 he extended his contract until the summer of 2020.

 On 21 June 2019, Tzimopoulos was released from PAS Giannina.

 Three days later, he signed a two-year contract with Korona Kielce on a free transfer.